 - a.
 Review the shipping papers for hazardous material shipments. - b.
-Take the shipping papers and Emergency Response Guidebook and inspect the train to identify the rail cars, trailers, or containers involved, and look for indications of the release of hazardous materials. - c.
-When you encounter a hazardous materials release, unusual smells, or noises during this inspection: - (1) avoid contact with the material and its vapors; - (2) move yourself and other crewmembers upwind to the farthest distance recommended in the Evacuation Section of the emergency response information accompanying the shipping papers, or the Emergency Response Guidebook's green pages that provide initial isolation distance: - (3) remove all possible ignition sources.
-Do Not Smoke; and - (4) warn all bystanders to stay away; - (5) stay out of ditches and low areas.
+Take the shipping papers (including the emergency response information) and the Emergency Response Guidebook and inspect the train to identify the rail cars, trailers, or containers involved, and look for indications of the release of hazardous materials. - c.
+If you encounter a hazardous materials release (regardless of car type - tank, hopper, or box), unusual smells, or noises during this inspection: - (1) avoid all contact with the material and its vapor; - (2) do not step in the material (includes both liquids and solids) - (3) move yourself and other crewmembers uphill and upwind the evacuation distance recommended in the Emergency Response Guidebook. - (4) stay out of ditches and low areas. - (5) remove all possible ignition sources.
+Do Not Smoke; and - (6) warn all bystanders to stay away;

 - d.
-After completing the inspection, notify the Train Dispatcher or Yardmaster with as much of the following information as possible: - (1) status of crewmembers: - (2) cars involved, including each car's initials and numbers and its extent of involvement (for example, leaking, derailed, or on fire); - (3) surroundings (for example, proximity to populated areas, local bodies of water or nearby drainage ditches or storm sewers; description of terrain; location of access roads; weather conditions); - (4) resources required to handle situation (for example, fire, ambulance, and law enforcement agencies); and - (5) location where a crewmember with shipping papers will meet arriving emergency response personnel. - e.
+After completing the inspection, notify the Train Dispatcher or Yardmaster with as much of the following information as possible: - (1) status of crewmembers: - (2) cars involved, including each car's initials and numbers and its extent of involvement (for example, leaking, derailed, or on fire); - (3) surroundings (e.g., proximity to populated areas, local bodies of water or nearby drainage ditches or storm sewers; description of terrain; location of access roads; weather conditions); - (4) resources necessary to handle situation (for example, fire, ambulance, and law enforcement agencies); and - (5) location where a crewmember with shipping papers will meet arriving emergency response personnel. - e.
 Once you are in a safe location, identify yourself and cooperate with the local emergency response personnel as noted in Item 6 of this section.

-6. COOPERATING WITH LOCAL EMERGENCY RESPONDERS
+6. COOPERATING WITH LOCAL EMERGENCY RESPONDERS.

 - a.
-Immediately share any requested information from the shipping papers with emergency response personnel. - (1) Provide an extra copy of the train consist/list, when available. - NOTE: Retain any waybills and a copy of the train consist/Train List until you can deliver them to the first railroad manager on the scene. - (2) Provide the Emergency Response Guidebook along with a copy of the emergency response information provided with the shipment. - (3) Note the time, along with the name and title of the person provided with this information. - b.
+Immediately share any requested information from the shipping papers with emergency response personnel. - (1) Provide an extra copy of the train consist/list, when available.
+NOTE: Retain any waybills and a copy of the train consist/Train List until you can deliver them to the first railroad manager on the scene. - (2) Immediately provide a copy of the emergency response information provided with the shipment or copy of DOT Emergency Response Guide. - b.
 Help emergency response personnel identify cars and the commodities involved.
 Use shipping papers or observations from a safe location to accomplish this task. - c.
-Remain at the scene, at a safe distance, until a railroad manager relieves you. - d.
-Give the first railroad manager on the scene an oral description of the incident and indicate any assistance you provided emergency responders. - e.
+Give the first railroad manager on the scene an oral description of the incident and indicate any assistance you provided emergency responders. - d.
+Remain at the scene, at a safe distance, until a railroad manager relieves you. - e.
 A railroad spokesperson will handle discussing the incident with the media or other non-emergency response personnel.